hotosm/learnosm/_posts/en/beginner/0200-12-28-start-josm.md

 ---
 layout: doc
 title: Getting Started with JOSM
-permalink: /en/beginner/start-josm/
+permalink: "/en/beginner/start-josm/"
 lang: en
 category: beginner
+published: true
 ---

-Getting Started Editing: JOSM
+Getting Started with JOSM
 =============================

 In this chapter we will learn step by step how to download and install